aslavinska/project4/README.md

 # Sailor Shushu blog
 The official website of a British - Latvian Artist Sailor Shushu.
 This page is created for Sailor Shushu's fans of any age to enjoy her art and discuss it in a friendly community, support charities and to be able to contact Sailor Shushu for official communication abd business offers.
-Users of this will be able to find all the information they need to know about Sailor Shushu: About, Online times when users can chat with the artist real time, Contact form for business enquires, My blog page to disccus new art and book ideas.
+Users of this will be able to find all the information they need to know about Sailor Shushu: About, Online times when users can chat with the artist real time, Contact form for business enquires, My blog page to disccus new art and book ideas, Booking online for comission requests.
 This site is targeted towards Sailor Shushu's fans, who love her art and want to commiunicate with her.
 ![Responsive](static/assets/responsive.jpg)

 # Features